 With the numbers in mind, start budgeting for the amount in advance and explore where the sources of funds can come from.
 The funding may come from your parents’ existing savings, liquidation of assets like stocks or even selling off existing property and downgrading to a smaller place.
 It may also come from the legacy fund that they have set aside for you.

 Step #4: Plan for earlier income payouts

-The majority of caregivers are between the ages of 60 or 65 will not work for you as you may have to completely stop work or reduce your work capacity earlier than that.
-CPF withdrawal at age 55 or income from CPF-Life starting at age 65 will not help either.
+The majority of caregivers are between the ages of 60 or 65.
+Receiving income payouts around this age will not work for you as you may have to completely stop work or reduce your work capacity earlier than that.
+CPF withdrawal at age 55 (possible only after you have set aside the Full Retirement Sum) or income from CPF Life starting at age 65 will not help very much either.

-You will have to intentionally plan out and create your own income to start much earlier, perhaps from age 45 or 50 onwards.
+You will have to consciously and deliberately plan to receive income payouts much earlier, perhaps from age 45 or 50 onwards.

 a.
 Endowment plans that provide a lump sum of money, for example, $100,000 at age 50.
 You can invest in a few endowment plans that have different maturity dates.

 b.
 Annuity plans that provide income for a limited number of years, for example over 10 years.

 c.
 Investment portfolios that allow you to draw down without penalties.

 The options that work for person A may not necessarily work for person B. Each individual is unique with different circumstances and special requirements.
 The key is to ensure that money is readily available when you need it, and that this requirement is built into your financial plan well in advance.

 This will put you in good stead and the bonus is this – should you never have to use these funds, you know that they can be easily redirected towards your retirement nest egg.
 It is a win-win on both counts!